qzq92/CapstoneProj-G.A/README.md

 - $ wget https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.conv.137
 ```
 5. Copy over demo.sh into darknet folder to run inference with trained weights on a stiched mp4 video.
+This would work only if darknet is successfully setup on your computer.
+Otherwise, error would be flagged.
 Example of the command is as follows
 ```
 ./darknet detector demo data/lta.data backup/default10k_416wh/yolov4-lta.cfg backup/default10k_416wh/yolov4-lta_best.weights ../LTAdatasets/1711/lta_image_video_1711.mp4 -ext_output
 ```